kn22uwf/CapStone/README.md

 # CapStone
-manuals: Contents (User manual to install Android studio, User manual for our application) <br />
+manuals: Contents (User manual to install Android studio, User manual for our application) \n
                 This directory contains two manuals which go over the installation process of Android Studio and our application                      respectively.
 project_report: Contents (Project Report Capstone)
                 This directory contains our Project Report.